Ardaurum/ardaurum.github.io/_posts/imaginary-numbers/2023-05-18-imaginary-numbers.markdown

 #### Polar Form
 ---

-However the magic is hidden in the multiplication of complex numbers.
+However, the magic is hidden in the multiplication of complex numbers.
 If you take one complex number and multiply it by another one then we are adding the angles that the complex vectors represent (as well as scale the complex vector).
 It might be a little bit hard to wrap a head around that, but here's another interactive graph to show that.
 The graph shows complex numbers in both complex and polar form.

 {% include_relative complexMultiplyGraph.html %}